mbarrett/sso-acceptance-tests/README.md

 runtests.cmd
 ```

-You will need access to the Marketing Cloud QA environment, please update the username and password variable within the class *MarketingCloudPage* for a successful test run.
+You will need access to the Marketing Cloud QA environment, please update the username and password variable within `sso-acceptance-tests/Pages/MarketingCloudPage.cs` for a successful test run.